A Statistical Model with Qualitative Input: An application to portfolio selection

 Recall a mean-variance portfolio selection problem:

-To determine an optimal portfolio weight vector $w$, this problem requires, as inputs, $\hat{\mu}$, the estimate of future expected asset return vector $X$ and $\hat{\Xi}$, the estimate of the covariance matrix of future asset returns.
-In order to single out the effect of the estimation accuracy on the optimal portfolio performance, we assume that $\hat{\Xi} = \Xi$ is known, and we estimate only $\hat{\mu}$.
-In this section, we evaluate the performances of the portfolio constructed based on the return estimates with ranking input at different levels of $\rho$.
-We then compare the performances of the portfolio with rank constrained return estimates with some benchmarks to observe the relative performances of the portfolios when ranking information is available.
-We separate the study into two cases based on the covariance matrix structure, namely the standard uniform correlation structure and the uniform correlation structure.
-In the standard uniform correlation structure case, the performance of the portfolio based on rank constrained return estimates can be assessed through Theorem~\ref{thm:limqual}.
+To determine an optimal portfolio weight vector $\vw$, this problem requires, as inputs, $\hat{\vmu}$, the estimate of future expected asset return vector $\vX$, and $\hat{\vXi}$, the estimate of the covariance matrix of future asset returns.
+In order to single out the effect of the estimation accuracy on the optimal portfolio performance, we assume that $\hat{\vXi} = \vXi$ is known, and we estimate only $\hat{\vmu}$.
+In this section, we evaluate the performances of portfolios constructed based on the return estimates with ranking input at different levels of $\rho$.
+We then compare the performances of portfolios with rank constrained return estimates against some benchmarks.
+We separate the study into three cases based on the covariance matrix structure, namely the standard uniform correlation structure, the uniform correlation structure and the general one factor model.
+In the standard uniform correlation structure case, the performance of portfolios based on rank constrained return estimates can be assessed through Theorem~\ref{thm:limqual}.
 In the non-standard uniform correlation structure case, the portfolio performance is assessed through a simulation experiment.
+In the general one factor model, the portfolio performance is investigated based on a real financial data set.